MIT to offer first free online for-credit classes

-CAMBRIDGE, Mass., Oct 7 (Reuters) - The Massachusetts Institute of Technology on Wednesday unveiled a new program that will allow students for the first time to earn credit at the elite school for classes taken through its online MITx program.
+CAMBRIDGE, Mass.
+(Reuters) - The Massachusetts Institute of Technology on Wednesday unveiled a new program that will allow students for the first time to earn credit at the elite school for classes taken through its online MITx program.

 The program will allow candidates to take a semester of courses at its master’s degree program in supply chain management for free online and then have an opportunity to apply to its full program in supply chain management.